 Hepatitis A vaccine can cause soreness at the injection site, and is not associated with serious side effects.
 A second dose is needed at least 6 months after the first dose.

 HPV (Human papillomavirus) vaccine

 The HPV vaccine can cause mild side effects such as fever and soreness or swelling at the injection site.
 Fainting can sometimes occur, mostly in teenagers.
 The vaccine is not associated with serious side effects.
-HPV vaccine is given in a three-dose series, which should be completed for best protection.
+HPV vaccine is given in a two-dose series, which should be completed for best protection.

 The most common side effect of MCV4 vaccine is soreness at the injection site.
 Fainting can sometimes occur, mostly in teenagers.
 Serious side effects are extremely rare.
 Teenagers need a follow-up booster of MCV4 at age 16.

 Meningococcal B Vaccine

 This vaccine protects against the type of meningococcal bacteria not included in the meningococcal conjugate vaccine, called type B. This vaccine is specifically recommended for some people at high risk of meningococcal disease, and may also be administered to anyone 16 through 23 years of age with a preferred age of vaccination of 16 through 18 years.
 There have been a number of meningococcal B outbreaks in the U.S. in recent years, most of them on college campuses.